Encoding Majorana codes: Background

-These Majorana operators, together with the phase factor $i$, generate the group $\mathrm{Maj}(2n)$, hence any Majorana operator can be written as a product of single mode operators $c_i$ and a phase factor $\eta\in\{\pm 1,\pm i\}$.
-The weight of a Majorana operator is defined as the number of modes in its support.
+These Majorana operators, together with the phase factor $i$, generate the non Abelian group $\mathrm{Maj}(2n)$ \cite{bettaque2024structuremajoranacliffordgroup}, hence any Majorana operator can be written as a product of single mode operators $c_i$ and a phase factor $\eta\in\{\pm 1,\pm i\}$.
+The weight of a Majorana operator is defined as the number of Majorana modes in its support.
 The individual fermion parity $P_j$ is mapped to $ic_{2j}c_{2j+1}$, and the total parity operator is $P_{tot} = \prod_{j=1}^{N-1} i c_{2j}c_{2j+1}$.
 Due to the fermion parity superselection rule, we cannot have a coherent superposition of even and odd parity states.
-Any projective measurements, for instance stabilizer measurements, must therefore comprise of operators of an even weight, and thus commuting with the total parity.
-We consider physical operations to be those that preserve parity, hence they must commute with the total parity operator, and in general stabilizer operators must commute with $P_{tot}$ as well.
+Any projective measurements, for instance stabilizer measurements, must therefore comprise of operators of an even weight, and thus commute with the total parity.
 On the other hand, logical operators are allowed to have odd weight, for instance in the case of quasiparticle poisoning when a single electron tunnels between states that hold information and the environment, one has single Majoranas locally which changes the parity of the encoded qubit \cite{https://doi.org/10.48550/arxiv.1703.00459}.

 The Majorana stabilizer group $\mathrm{S_{Maj}}$ is an Abelian subgroup of the $\mathrm{Maj(2n)}$ group.
 The generators have even weight, square to $+\mathbb{1}$ and do not contain $-\mathbb{1}$.
 The codespace of $\mathrm{S_{Maj}}$ corresponds to the ground subspace of a Hamiltonian $H=-\sum_{i} S_i$ that may involve geometrically local or non local interaction between the modes, in general, and while the encoding algorithm works in general for all Majorana codes, here we have specifically shown examples of 1D and 2D local topological codes.